awsdocs/iam-user-guide/doc_source/list_amazonmobileanalytics.md

 ## Resources Defined by Amazon Mobile Analytics<a name="amazonmobileanalytics-resources-for-iam-policies"></a>

-Amazon Mobile Analytics has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Mobile Analytics does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Mobile Analytics, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Mobile Analytics<a name="amazonmobileanalytics-policy-keys"></a>